Cadence Design Systems

 Cadence Design Systems, Inc. (stylized as cādence) is an American multinational technology and computational software company headquartered in San Jose, California.
-Initially specialized in electronic design automation (EDA) software for the semiconductor industry, currently the company makes software and hardware for designing products such as integrated circuits, systems on chips (SoCs), printed circuit boards, and pharmaceutical drugs, also licensing intellectual property for the electronics, aerospace, defense and automotive industries.
+Initially specialized in electronic design automation (EDA) software for the semiconductor industry, the company currently makes software and hardware for designing products such as integrated circuits, systems on chips (SoCs), printed circuit boards, as well as develops large-scale molecular modelling applications and toolkits for pharmaceutical drug developers.
+The company also licenses intellectual property for the electronics, aerospace, defense and automotive industries.

 History

 1983–1999

 Founded in 1983 in San Jose, California, Cadence Design Systems began as an electronic design automation (EDA) company named Solomon Design Automation (SDA).
-SDA's cofounders included James Solomon, Richard Newton, and Alberto Sangiovanni-Vincentelli.
+SDA's cofounders included James Solomon, Richard Newton, Kenneth Keller, and Alberto Sangiovanni-Vincentelli.
 Cadence was formed by the merger of SDA and ECAD.
 A public company, ECAD had been co-founded by Ping Chao, Glen Antle, and Paul Huang in 1982.
 Cadence Design Systems was officially formed through the 1988 merger of SDA and ECAD, with Joseph Costello appointed both CEO and president of the newly combined company.
 After the merger, Cadence began trading on the New York Stock Exchange and Costello oversaw further mergers and acquisitions.

 In 1989, the company acquired Gateway Design Automation for $72 million.
-In 1990 it acquired Automated Systems Inc., and in doing so added "board design to its existing line of chip design software."
+In 1990 it acquired Automated Systems Inc., and in doing so added "board design to its existing line of chip design software".
 In 1991, Cadence acquired its rival Valid Logic Systems for around $200 million, its biggest acquisition yet.
-The revenues of the combined company were $390 million, according to the New York Times.

 In 1996, Cadence acquired High Level Design Systems, at which point Cadence had 3,300 employees and $742 million in annual revenue.
 Following the resignation of Cadence's original CEO Joe Costello in 1997, Jack Harding was appointed CEO.
 Ray Bingham was named CEO in 1999.
 Cadence purchased Ambit Design Systems for $260 million, which made tools for system-on-a-chip technology, in 1998, and OrCAD Systems in 1999.
 Cadence acquired Quickturn Design Systems in 1999, preventing a hostile takeover attempt by Mentor Graphics.